 Minors: Creative Writing

 Read more about Avriana and the MinneAnalytics Scholarship here

-Department of Statistics Annual Data Science Competition
+Department of Statistics and Data Science Data Science Competition 2020

-Six students in Northwestern’s data science minor emerged as winners of the Statistics Department’s data competitions in spring 2020.
+Six students in Northwestern’s data science minor emerged as winners of the Department’s data competitions in spring 2020.
 The competitions, which take place as part of the departments data science course sequence, challenge students to build accurate predictive models.
 This year’s winners include students majoring in statistics, as well as in related fields such as engineering and economics.

 Students participated in two competitions in 2020 where they attempted to forecast risks and earnings based on information in loan applications.
 The first competition, in which required students to predict whether a large amount of the principal of a loan was ever repaid, featured the following top three finishers:

 - Peiwen Ren is a junior majoring in Materials Science and a minor in Data Science and International Studies.
 Peiwen used a random forest model that regularized tree depth.
 When he graduates in 2021, he plans to work in material informatics.

 - Chirag Akella is a junior majoring in Statistics and Data Science and minoring in Economics.
 Chirag used a random forest he tuned using Northwestern’s Quest Computing Cluster.
 When he graduates in 2021, he hopes to apply his data science skills to derive actionable insights from big and noisy data.

 - Jay Patel is a junior majoring in Economics and minoring in Data Sciences with a Managerial Analytics Certificate.
 Jay tuned a random forest that restricted the set of features about the loan applications used to make predictions.
 When he graduates in 2021, he plans to work in the consulting industry.